hannahcgunderman/personal-site/README.md

-# This is the personal website of Dr. Hannah C. Gunderman, a Knoxville-based geographic scholar and community activist.
+# This is the personal website of Dr. Hannah C. Gunderman, a Knoxville-based geographer and research data management librarian.